alphagov/locate-api/README.md

 #### Heroku

 The following environment properties must be set for the application to work in Heroku.
-These will override the default settings in the application yaml file.
+The Procfile will override the default settings in the application yaml file.

         heroku config:set ENCRYPTED=
         heroku config:set KEY=